PraveenKumarSeera/coursemaestro/FEATURES.md

-# CourseMaestro Feature Overview
+# CoursePilot Feature Overview

-This document provides a comprehensive list of all features available in the CourseMaestro application, broken down by user role.
+This document provides a comprehensive list of all features available in the CoursePilot application, broken down by user role.

 ---